-It’s not easy at first to identify a gerund phrase vs. participle phrase.
+Sometimes, it’s not easy to identify the difference between a gerund phrase and a participle phrase in a sentence.

-Both use the present participle, which is the ing form of a verb.
+Both of them use the present participle, which is the ing form of a verb.

-For many writers, the difference between participle and gerund can be a little confusing at times.
+For many writers, the difference between a participle and a gerund can be a little confusing at first.

 It is because words and verbs ending in ing can create different parts of speech and have so many applications.